manishshrestha/sdc-ri/README.md

 ## Contact

-Contact information can be found in the pom.xml.
+Contact information can be found in the `pom.xml`.